La Paz Public Market: History

-La Paz has been operated its own market even before its conglomeration with Iloilo City in 1937.
+La Paz has operated its own market even before its conglomeration with Iloilo City in 1937.
 The current La Paz Public Market traces its origins to the early 1920s, evolving from a reclaimed fishpond filled with dredged materials from the Iloilo River, as documented in the Quarterly Bulletin of the Bureau of Public Works in 1918.
 The main market building, showcasing an Art Deco design typical of its era, was constructed between the 1920s and 1930s.

 After World War II, the market resumed operations with a general covered area where vendors sold goods on tables or makeshift kiosks.
 In the 1960s, during the tenure of Vice Mayor Dicen, public stalls were erected and rented out to vendors.
 Subsequently, walls were installed between stalls, which were then individually leased.

 During the 1970s and 1980s, the main building of the La Paz Public Market housed the La Paz Police Station.
 A significant fire in 1989 damaged parts of the market's northern section, leading to the temporary relocation of stalls to Rizal Street while repairs were undertaken.
 The main building of the La Paz Public Market underwent improvements and rehabilitation in the early 2000s under the initiative of Congressman Raul Gonzales Sr.